sitewaerts/cordova-plugin-safariviewcontroller/README.md

       SafariViewController.show({
             url: url,
             hidden: false, // default false.
 You can use this to load cookies etc in the background (see issue #1 for details).
-            animated: false, // default true, note that 'hide' will reuse this preference (the 'Done' button will always animate though)
+            animated: false, // default true, note that 'hide' will reuse this preference (the dismiss button will always animate though)
-            transition: 'curl', // (this only works in iOS 9.1/9.2 and lower) unless animated is false you can choose from: curl, flip, fade, slide (default)
             enterReaderModeIfAvailable: readerMode, // default false
-            tintColor: "#00ffff", // default is ios blue
-            barColor: "#0000ff", // on iOS 10+ you can change the background color as well
-            controlTintColor: "#ffffff" // on iOS 10+ you can override the default tintColor },
+            controlTintColor: "#ffffff", // overrides the default tintColor
+            toolbarColor: "#0000ff", // changes the background color
+            dismissButtonStyle: 2, //default 0, index of enum: ['Done', 'Close', 'Cancel'], invalid values fallback to default
+            barCollapsingEnabled: true, // default is true
+          },
           // this success handler will be invoked for the lifecycle events 'opened', 'loaded' and 'closed' function(result) {